 If you claim Universal Credit as a couple and only one of you has been sanctioned, you will still see a reduction in your Universal Credit payment.

-If you run into difficulties you can apply for a Hardship Payment.
+If you run into difficulties you can apply for a Hardship Payment, but these have to be repaid.

 See I’ve been sanctioned for more information.